Ee Rajeev Gandhi Alla

 Ee Rajeev Gandhi Alla is a 2007 Indian Kannada-language action drama film directed by Ravi Srivatsa and starring Vijay Raghavendra in the titular role, Rakshitha, Vijay and Nagashekhar with Harish Roy as the antagonist.
 The film was released after a five-year delay.

 Plot

-Encounter specialists Rajeev, Shravya, Bikku, Musa and Vivek Acharya, dubbed as the Panchpandas, are after gangster Samson and his brother Bachchan, who are in Singapore and controlling the Bangalore underworld.
+Encounter specialists Rajeev, Shravya, Bikku, Musa and Vivek Acharya, dubbed as the Panchapandavas, are after gangster Samson and his brother Bachchan, who are in Singapore and controlling the Bangalore underworld.

 Production

 The film began production in 2002 and is an amalgamation of Kaakha Kaakha (2003) and Ab Tak Chhappan (2004).
 The film was initially titled Rajeev Gandhi Alla Godse.
 Tilak was initially considered to play one of the City Crime Branch officers.

 Soundtrack

 The music was composed by Sadhu Kokila.